 For DeVaney, who will enter HWS this coming fall, ESSYI gave her a glimpse of what to expect as a college student, and opened her eyes to the complexities of environmental issues.
 “This program helps us to understand that our concerns are real,” she says.
 “Learning through hands-on activities in the field, and learning about specific issues in the classroom, will definitely [help us to] make a positive change in the world.”

-Professor of Education and ESSYI Director Jim MaKinster says the benefits to students are two-fold.
-“First, students come to understand environmental problem solving as they develop an appreciation for interdisciplinary thinking,” he says.
+Professor of Education and ESSYI Director Jamie MaKinster says the benefits to students are two-fold.
+“First, students come to understand environmental problem solving as they develop an appreciation for interdisciplinary thinking,” she says.
 “We need to consider not only the scientific evidence, but the social, economic, political and ethical aspects in order to develop viable and meaningful solutions.”

 A second benefit comes in allowing students to experience college life and gain familiarity with a collegiate curriculum.
 “Because students learn from 20 different HWS faculty from a wide variety of fields and disciplines, they leave with a much better understanding of what they might pursue in college,” says MaKinster.